LFRZ-Inc/Ethos-AI/README.md

 ---

-**Note**: This is a local application.
-The GitHub repository shows the README by default - this is normal.
-To use the application, you need to clone and run it locally on your computer.
+**Note**: This is a local application that runs on your computer.
+You can access it from your phone by connecting to your computer's IP address.
+All data stays on your local network for privacy.